e4drcf/ewizardjs-docs/docs/documentation/component.md

     this.$emit('update:prop', newProp);
 ```

-## Component properties standard
+## Component properties standard (index.vue)

-Vue allows to define component [Props](https://vuejs.org/v2/guide/components-props.html) in a several ways.
-As a standard ewizardjs use component Props defined as object.
+Vue allows to define component [props](https://vuejs.org/v2/guide/components-props.html) in a several ways.
+As a standard ewizardjs use component props defined as object.

 Props object should look like this: